creek-service/creek-service.github.io/_docs/02-what-is-creek.md

 If you want to make use of the template repositories, then we'd recommend taking a copy of ours, and updating to use your build tool of choice, and creating templates for your organisation or project.

+Creek provides a few custom Gradle plugins: [one][sysTestGradle] for running system tests, and [one][jsonSchemaGradle] for generating JSON schemas.
+The functionality of these will need replicating in the Maven world.
+The Gradle plugins are thin wrappers around non-Gradle specific core functionality, which can be invoked directly.
+If you're feeling adventurous or altruistic, consider writing Maven build plugins and committing them back to the project.

 ### Can I use Creek without the template repos?

-The [aggregate template repository <i class="fas fa-external-link-alt"></i>][aggTemp]{:target="_blank"} is designed to make creating a new repository, to host your microservices, a doddle.
+The [aggregate template repository <i class="fas fa-external-link-alt"></i>][aggTemp]{:target="_blank"} is designed to make creating a new repository, to host your microservices, a walk in the park.
 However, there's nothing in there you can't replicate yourself.
 The template sets up a lot of cool features for you, like [system tests <i class="fas fa-external-link-alt"></i>][aggSystemTest]{:target="_blank"} and [debugging services in docker contains <i class="fas fa-external-link-alt"></i>][serviceDebug]{:target="_blank"}, but by all means... use Creek how-ever you like.